siteorigin/estate/README.md

 License
 ---------------
 This theme, like WordPress, is licensed under the GPL.
 Use it to make something cool, have fun, and share what you've learned with others.
+Both Estate and Estate premium are licensed under GPL.

 All Javascript is located in /js/ with license headers where appropriate.